Cue/hegemon/README.md

 ### hegemon-core

-The essentials of hegemon allow you to run JavaScript functions without boilerplate.
+The essentials of hegemon allow you to run JavaScript functions from Java without boilerplate.

 ```java
 Script script = new Script("function foo() { return 3 + 4; }", LoadPath.defaultPath());